 Hooker gently asked: “Do you mean the star with eight points?”
 He was referring to the red starburst Betty Willis used to top her 1959 “Welcome to Fabulous Las Vegas” sign.
 That’s undeniably a Las Vegas invention, but the design pedigree is from her childhood recall of a Los Angeles neon experience, and the flickering star was her nod to the promotion of happiness from Disney, an insider story recanted by the Las Vegas Weekly in 2008 (Disneyland had just opened in 1955).
 And yes, there is Vegas Vic, but the winking cowboy on Fremont Street is more of a downtown landmark.
 The four-pointed star is flourish with backstory and in a city of replicated landmarks curated details also have weight as symbols.

-No doubt the four-pointed star is also cuffed to atomic power and midcentury modernism, but the simple graphic is an visual identifier to consider.
-The context has been tested.
-In “Atomic Passages,” the city’s first major investment in public art matching artists with civil engineering and city planning, four-pointed stars are embedded in the sidewalk on Casino Center Drive in repeating constellations.
-Accompanying benches have backs using desert geology as texture and in the crevices of the rock scape are more painted stars, micro-sized emblems in even more minimalist form.
+Consider the four-pointed star.
+That works.
+It is a also a throwback to atomic power and mid-century modern culture, and as a simple graphic it is a identifier to consider as a symbol of Las Vegas.
+It has been tested.
+In “Atomic Passages,” the city of Las Vegas first major investment in public art, where artists were matched with civil engineers and city planning, four-pointed stars are embedded in the sidewalk on Casino Center Drive as repeating constellations.
+Accompanying benches have backs that refer to desert geology as texture, and in the crevices of the rock scape are more painted stars, micro-sized emblems in minimalist form.

 The 1967 Stardust monolith used the star shape in coordinated clumps with naïve optimism about science.
-The hotel packaged atomic testing parties, according to a recent tour at the Neon Museum, a marketing angle the resort downplayed before it was imploded in March 2007.
-And before the Stardust sign, there were other four-pointed stars on earlier signs, like the Starlite Motel, built in 1963.
+According to a recent tour at the Neon Museum, the hotel packaged atomic testing parties.
+Before the Stardust there were other four-pointed stars on earlier signs, like the Starlite Motel, built in 1963.